Generalized Neutrino Equations: Derivation

 If $m_1=m_2$ we can recover the standard Dirac equation.
-As noted in~[4b] this procedure can be viewed as simply changing the representation of $\gamma^\mu$ matrices (unless $m_2 \neq 0$).
+As noted in~[4b] this procedure can be viewed as the simple change of the representation of $\gamma^\mu$ matrices (unless $m_2 \neq 0$).

-Furthermore, one can either repeat a similar procedure (the modified Sakurai procedure) starting from the `{\it massless}' equation (4) of~[1a] or put $m_2=0$ in eq. (\ref{gde1}).
-The `massless equations' is\footnote{It is necesary to stress that the term `massless' is used in the sense that $p_\mu p^\mu =0$.}
+Furthermore, one can either repeat a similar procedure (the modified Sakurai procedure) starting from the {\it massless} equation (4) of~[1a] or put $m_2=0$ in eq. (\ref{gde1}).
+The {\it massless equation} is\footnote{It is necesary to stress that the term {\it `massless'} is used in the sense that $p_\mu p^\mu =0$.}

-Then we may have {\it physical} difference with the Weyl equation (which is obtained as $m\rightarrow 0$ limit of the usual Dirac equation).
-The mathematical reason of such a possibility to have {\it different} massless limits is that the corresponding change of representation of $\gamma^\mu$ matrices involves mass parameters $m_1$ and $m_2$ themselves and in a certain limit the corresponding matrix may be non-existent (its elements tend to infinity).
+Then, we may have different physical consequences following from (\ref{gd1}) with those which follow from the Weyl equation.\footnote{Remember that the Weyl equation is obtained as $m\rightarrow 0$ limit of the usual Dirac equation.} The mathematical reason of such a possibility of different massless limits is that the corresponding change of representation of $\gamma^\mu$ matrices involves mass parameters $m_1$ and $m_2$ themselves.
+The corresponding transformation matrix may be non-existent (its elements tend to infinity in the certain limit).